Higher quasi-categories vs higher Rezk spaces: Localizers and Bousfield localization

 is an isomorphism.
 By Lemma \ref{lemma:cmp_RHom}, these $\RHom$ can be computed in $\M$.
 Moreover, by Proposition \ref{prop:loc_fib_obj}, the object $Z$ is $\clC$-local.
 The above morphism is thus an isomorphism, thereby proving the result. \end{proof}

 \begin{rem} The proof of the above proposition only relies on the easy implication of Proposition \ref{prop:loc_fib_obj}.
 Therefore, we could have proved it directly.
-Proposition \ref{prop:loc_fib_obj} would then be a corollary of the theory of Bousfield localization (see Proposition 3.4.1 of \cite{HirschMC}). \end{rem}
+Proposition \ref{prop:loc_fib_obj} would then have been a corollary of the theory of Bousfield localization (see Proposition 3.4.1 of \cite{HirschMC}). \end{rem}